jcadruvi/Knockout/README.md

 		place it in the retailerData observable array.
 The user can add a Retailer to this combo box by typing in the retailer and then clicking add.
 I add the retailer by pushing the new Retailer to the observable array which automatically adds it to the Kendo combo box.
+	Kendo Date Picker
+		Start date and end date both use the global settings for the format.
+The start date uses the max binding to make sure that it is never greater than the end date.
+The end date uses the min binding to make sure that it is never less than the start date.